matomo-org/matomo/misc/internal-docs/content-tracking.md

 * We could have in V2 or V3 an attribute data-content-interaction="submit" to tell Piwik to listen to the submit event and to use "submit" as an interaction
 * Would content impressions be tracked in overlay session?
 * Single page applications will always want to disable interactions as redirect would not fit into their concept!!!
-* Why do we track an event for a click to an internal URL? does it actually make sense?
-I mean there will be pageview -> event -> same pageview as tracked event before

 ## Answered Questions
 1. Can the same content piece have different names / targets?
 Can the same content name have different targets/pieces?